taichi-dev/docs.taichi.graphics/README.md

 ### Custom Styles

-Must of the customization is done in 3 places:
+Most of the customization is done in 3 places:

 - The plugin section of `website/docs/src/.vuepress/config.js`.
 - `website/docs/src/.vuepress/style/index.styl`.